At a glance:

 - Exercise Care With an Accused Party

 If there is a founded suspicion of a significant breach of duty, or even a criminal offense, the involved party should be given the opportunity to fully explain their position before facing the possibility of serious penalties, such as termination without notice.
 While being questioned, the accused party’s good faith obligation to the employer requires them to cooperate fully.
-However, anyone accused of misconduct retains the right to remain silent to avoid self-incrimination, in the case that their statements later be used in a court of law or in criminal proceedings.
+However, anyone accused of misconduct retains the right to remain silent to avoid self-incrimination, in the case that their statements can later be used in a court of law or in criminal proceedings.

 - Vigilantly Enforce Data Protection